Nachimak28/shadow_highlight_recorder/README.md

-# A Shadow & Highlight image annotator and recorder for image enhancement analysis
+# A Shadow & Highlight image modifier and recorder for image enhancement analysis

 ```
 cd src